pupphelper/comfy-lora-loader-with-triggerdb/README.md

 - **Dual Trigger Fields**: Separate "All Triggers" and "Active Triggers" text fields
 - **Auto-loading**: Automatically loads saved triggers when selecting a LoRa
 - **Load/Save Buttons**: Explicit buttons for loading and saving trigger words
+- **Load Metadata Button**: Attempts to extract trigger words directly from the LoRa file's metadata (see below)
 - **Persistent Database**: Stores trigger words in JSON format between sessions in `user/default/user-db/lora-triggers.json` in your ComfyUI directory
 - **Stores all/active triggers**: Can be used to store all the triggers but also just the one you're currently using

+## Load Metadata Button

+The **"🔍 Load Metadata"** button tries to automatically extract trigger words from the selected LoRa file's metadata.
+If the LoRa was trained with tools like Kohya or includes trigger word information in its metadata, this button will populate the "All Triggers" and "Active Triggers" fields with those words.

+- **How it works:**
+  - Reads the LoRa file's metadata and looks for common keys such as `trained_words`, `ss_tag_strings`, `ss_tag_frequency`, or any key containing "trigger" or "word".
+  - Cleans and deduplicates the extracted words, then fills both trigger fields.
+- **Limitations:**
+  - This feature only works if the LoRa file actually contains trigger word metadata.
+Not all LoRas include this information—especially older or manually edited files.
+  - If no trigger words are found, the fields will remain unchanged and a message will be logged.

 ## Screenshot